He4eT/tabswitcher/README.md

 # Tabswiper

-The musthave extension for a mouse-free Firefox experience.
+The must-have extension for a mouse-free Firefox experience.
 <br>Switch between tabs and manage them with a fuzzy search and basic command toolset.

 Availible on [addons.mozilla.org](https://addons.mozilla.org/addon/tabswiper/).